Mohammed VI of Morocco: Family and personal life

-Mohammed has one brother, Prince Moulay Rachid, and three sisters: Princess Lalla Meryem, Princess Lalla Asma, and Princess Lalla Hasna.
+Mohammed has three sisters: Princess Lalla Meryem, Princess Lalla Asma, and Princess Lalla Hasna and one brother, Prince Moulay Rachid.
 The New York Times noted "conflicting reports about whether the new monarch had been married on Friday night, within hours of his father's death [in 1999]... to heed a Moroccan tradition that a King be married before he ascends the throne."
 A palace official subsequently denied that a marriage had taken place.

-His engagement to Salma Bennani was officially announced on 12 October 2001.
-They married in private in Rabat on 21 March 2002 and their wedding was officially celebrated at the Dar al-Makhzen in Rabat on 12 and 13 July 2002.
-Bennani was granted the personal title of Princess with the title of Her Royal Highness on her marriage.
-They have two children: Crown Prince Moulay Hassan, who was born on 8 May 2003, and Princess Lalla Khadija, who was born on 28 February 2007.
+His engagement to Salma Bennani was announced on 12 October 2001.
+They married in private in Rabat on 21 March 2002, and their wedding was celebrated at the Dar al-Makhzen in Rabat on 12 and 13 July 2002.
+Bennani became princess consort with the style of Her Royal Highness on her marriage.
+They had two children: Crown Prince Moulay Hassan (born 8 May 2003) and Princess Lalla Khadija (born 28 February 2007).
+The couple's divorce was announced on 21 March 2018.

 Mohammed's birthday on 21 August is a public holiday, although festivities were cancelled upon the death of his aunt in 2014.

-In 2020, Mohammed reportedly purchased an €80 million mansion in Paris from the Saudi royal family.
+In 2020, Mohammed purchased an €80 million mansion in Paris from the Saudi royal family.

-Children

 Health

-King Mohammed VI's health has been a reoccurring topic both within and outside Morocco.
+Mohammed's health has been a recurring topic both within and outside Morocco.

 In 2017, he underwent a successful surgery at the Quinze-Vingts National Ophthalmology Hospital in Paris to remove a pterygium in his left eye.
-In February 2018, he underwent a radiofrequency ablation to normalize an irregular heart rate, and was visited by members of the royal family.
-In September 2019, the King was advised to rest for several days to recover from acute viral pneumonia, while his son Crown Prince Moulay Hassan represented him at former French President Jacques Chirac's funeral.
+In February 2018, he underwent a radiofrequency ablation in Paris to normalize an irregular heart rate and was visited by his siblings and children.
+In September 2019, he was advised to rest for several days to recover from acute viral pneumonia, while his son Crown Prince Moulay Hassan represented him at former French President Jacques Chirac's funeral.
 In June 2020, he underwent a procedure in Rabat to treat a recurrence of atrial flutter.

-In June 2022, Mohammed VI tested positive for COVID-19.
+In June 2022, Mohammed tested positive for COVID-19.
 His personal doctor said he did not exhibit symptoms and recommended "a period of rest for a few days".
 Jeune Afrique reported that he contracted the disease while on a private visit to France.
-On 10 July 2022, he made his first public appearance since recovering from COVID-19 and performed Eid al-Adha rituals and prayers.
+On 10 July 2022, he made his first public appearance since his COVID-19 diagnosis when he performed Eid al-Adha rituals and prayers.

+Mohammed temporarily used a cane in late 2024, reportedly due to sciatica which caused muscle contraction in his lower back.
+In December 2024 he underwent surgery after fracturing his left shoulder in a fall.

 Honours

 National orders

+As monarch, Mohammed assumed the custodianship of several national orders upon his accession to the throne.